MC3-code/MC3-Code/README.txt

-The main file used to run the program is regualr run.py.
+The main file used to run the program is regular run.py.

 There are 5 command line parameters that must be entered (in this order): location of dataset, binary, skip first line, MC3-R, and MC3-S.